|Research and Development Laboratory|

 Abandoned Septic System Area

-In 2004, the New Jersey Ground Water Quality Standard (GWQS) for ammonia was increased by a factor of six, to 3.0 mg/L. In light of this development, Princeton Geoscience determined that a simpler remedy based on potable water discharge to the former leachfield piping might be appropriate.
+In 2004, the New Jersey Ground Water Quality Standard (GWQS) for ammonia was increased by a factor of six, to 3.0 mg/L. In light of this development, Princeton Geoscience determined that a simpler remedy based on discharge of oxygenated, pH neutral potable water to the former leachfield piping might be appropriate.
 Field pilot testing over a 90-day period indicated this approach reduced nitrate and ammonia concentrations to below the GWQS, with only limited rebound following the cessation of the potable water discharge.
 We attributed the contaminant concentration reductions to dilution, flushing, and geochemical and microbial changes coincident with the potable water discharge.
-Based on these findings, potable water discharge has been proposed as a source reduction remedy for the abandoned leachfield area, in conjunction with monitored natural attenuation for downgradient plume areas.

 Chloroform Plume Area